INTD 1030 (FYS) The Moral Leader

 Previous terms offered: Fall 2016.

 Focuses on the study of health from a wide array of disciplinary perspectives—across the sciences, social sciences, and humanities.
-Weekly guest lectures from Bowdoin faculty and visiting scholars forms the core; possible topics include epidemiology, medical ethics, environmental health, public policy, disability, nutrition, pharmaceuticals, health inequalities, and mental illness—as well as the history, globalization, and literary representations of health.
+Possible topics include epidemiology, medical ethics, environmental health, public policy, disability, nutrition, pharmaceuticals, health inequalities, and mental illness—as well as the history, globalization, and literary representations of health.
+It is targeted toward students with previous academic (or work) experience in a related field, and all participants will be expected to bring material learned from another class to the seminar table in this one.
+Student-led discussions and projects form the core of the class, which may also feature guest lectures from Bowdoin and/or external faculty.

 Previous terms offered: Spring 2017.